Curious-Keeper/x-bot-blocker/README.md

 4. Retrieve your **API keys and access tokens** from the Developer Dashboard.
 5. Add these to your `.env` file.

-## Future Updates
+## Future Updates & Monetization
-- More deployment options may be introduced based on user feedback.
+🚀 This is the **last free version** of the X Bot Blocker.
+Future updates may be **paid access only**.
+- Advanced AI filtering.
+- Custom blocklist features.
+- Rate limit optimization.
+- Multi-account management.
+- Automated bot reporting to X.

 ## Contributions
 Feel free to fork this repository and submit pull requests for improvements!

 ## License
 [MIT License](LICENSE)

 ## Contact
 For support or questions, please: